-Health and Quality of Life Benefits of Non-Motorized Facilities can help reduce the amount of congestion on our roadways and reduces the amount of air pollution from vehicles.
+Health and Quality of Life Benefits of Non-Motorized Facilities and reduces the amount of air pollution from vehicles.
 Poor air quality can contribute to respiratory problems and overall health issues in the population.
 Non-motorized facilities can also provide transportation options for the elderly, mobility challenged and those who cannot afford or chose not to have an automobile.
 Non-motorized transportation choices can also help people connect to public transit options such as train and bus stops.